-For example, you could get the Castilian Spanish translation of “Harry Potter” (available on Prime!).
+For example, you could get the Castilian Spanish translation of “Harry Potter” (check for availability on Amazon Prime).
 If you’d rather practice picking out vosotros forms in spoken Spanish, you could stream the Spanish reality TV show “Hermano Mayor.”

 You should now have a good understand of what vosotros commands are, when to use them and how to find them in “the wild.”
 Now, let’s learn how to form our own commands.